robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 Integrating habitat-specific
 movement layers could further illuminate the role of movement as a driver of the social and spatial environments an individual experiences [@Webber_2018].

-Incorporating
-movement ecology within a multilayer network framework is a logical next step for a burgeoning field.
-Importantly, the technological advancements in biologging and wildlife tracking technology [@Borger_2020] have enabled this unique opportunity to integrate movement and habitat in multilayer networks to answer complex questions about animal socioecology.
 -->

 # Box 1